This article has links to products and services we love, which we may make commission from.

 This is the area of Glasgow most associated with its slave trade involvement.

-Don’t miss Barras Art and Design (BaAd) internal courtyard for drinks and shopping, support the local shop owners by purchasing here.
+Don’t miss Barras Art and Design’s (BaAd) internal courtyard for drinks and shopping.

-The East End is also home to Glasgow Cathedral, Provand’s Lordship (oldest house in Glasgow), Glasgow’s necropolis, Glasgow Green (park), the People’s Palace and two breweries.
+The East End is also home to Glasgow Cathedral, Provand’s Lordship (oldest house in Glasgow), Glasgow’s necropolis, Glasgow Green (park), the People’s Palace, and two breweries.

 Bridges take you over to our third neighbourhood, the Southside.